euwbah/musescore-xen-tuner/scripts/README.md

 # pyTen sKriPz

-These scripts are not part of the plugin, but they are here to help make the development process easier by auto-generating repeated code and all that stuff.
+These scripts are not part of the plugin, but they are here to help make the development process easier by auto-generating repeated code & tuning configs.

 These skripz are designed to run from the context of the project root.